abhijeetps/dictionary/README.md

 # Dictionary

-The Dictionary app let's you search for words and helps your show search results.
+The Dictionary app let's you search for words and helps you show search results.

 ## Features